-Strategic planning sessions have been held annually to review the strategic intent and assess the programmes that support the strategic objectives.
 The vision was reconfirmed, the strategies and objectives reviewed and programmes and projects identified and budgeted for.
 In the whole, the set programmes and projects are meant to unblock the various situations narrated in the "Situational analysis" so that what matters is what we do and how we do it, so that our communities access services due unto them in a sustainable manner.

-Following the new Council constituted in August 2016, the Strategies of the District were revisited during the Planning session of 1-3 March 2017 where the Vison and mission were re-affirmed.
-The Council of 2021 will also go through the process of re-looking into the current strategic intent and guide development in the next 5 years in full consultation with the communities affected.
+Following the new Council constituted in August 2016, the Strategies of the District were revisited.
+The planning session was held on 1-3 March 2017 where the Vison and mission were re-affirmed.